What is a smart city?

-A smart city is a city that uses data collection and smart city technology to improve every aspect of the city’s operations.
-This can include traffic light and utility regulation, social service allocation, maintenance tasks, and thousands of other everyday municipal responsibilities that can be improved by smart city technology.
-The technology involved can include everything in the smart city from user device data gathering and surveys to using artificial intelligence or algorithms to help make difficult governance decisions.
+A smart city is a municipality that uses data collection and technology to improve every aspect of the city’s operations.
+This includes traffic light and utility regulation, social service allocation, maintenance tasks, and thousands of other everyday municipal responsibilities that can be improved by smart city technology.
+The technology involved incorporates everything in the smart city from user device data gathering and surveys to using artificial intelligence or algorithms to help make difficult governance decisions.

 Many cities have some aspects of smart city planning already, and there’s a good chance your city has a few smart city projects or a smart city initiative in the works.
 The ideal smart city, however, has modern smart city technologies integrated into as many of its processes as possible to optimize and improve quality of life for its citizens.